-Merely imposing a community-based sentence on an offender (unless the sentence itself addresses underlying needs, such as is the case with a community-based substance treatment order) will do little to help the offender in responding to these challenges.
-For this reason, the various agencies as well as appropriate non-governmental organizations (including peer-support groups) and even the private sector, should find ways of working in closer cooperation with criminal justice agencies, and of doing outreach work towards offenders in order to ensure continuous support.
+Merely sentencing an offender to a community-based sentence (unless the sentence itself addresses underlying needs, such as with a community-based substance treatment order) will do little to help the offender in responding to these challenges.
+For this reason, the various agencies as well as appropriate non-governmental organizations (including peer-support groups) and even the private sector, should find ways of working in closer cooperation with criminal justice agencies, and of doing outreach work towards offenders.